Making Childcare Drop-Offs Easier

 You may find yourself feeling a little anxious on the first day of care when you know you are going to leave your child.
 This is perfectly normal and your child may sense your mood as well as be dealing with their own anxiety.
 It can be a good idea to talk about what you will be doing before and after daycare so that daycare doesn’t become the total focus of your conversations.
 This could be about what to have for breakfast to a play in the park after day care.
 Your child may ask if you are going to stay with them, be honest and say you will be going to work, shopping or whatever you feel appropriate but reassure your child you will be right back afterwards to pick them up.

 Saying your goodbyes

 Every child is different and will settle in at their own pace.
 Lots of factors will influence how a child settles into day care and can include the child’s disposition, how positive and calm the start to day care is and of course practice.
-Starting day care requires new skills to develop and it takes practice from day one to when your child settles in without tears.
+A consistent routine each time you drop off your child will help them to know what to expect and become comfortable.